CoryMcCartan/website/content/projects/unions-2019.md

 union hall as an opportunity to trot out its tried-and-true union-bashing lines.

-"Big Labor," the right's favorite moniker for America's unions, suggests a force to be reckoned with, a monolithic entity---one with ambition, strategy, and means.
+"Big Labor" suggests a force to be reckoned with, a monolithic entity---one with ambition, strategy, and means.
 "Big Labor" and "Big Government" are supposed to go hand in hand.
 The [AFL-CIO headquarters](https://www.google.com/maps/place/AFL-CIO/@38.9010963,-77.0383432,17z/data=!4m5!3m4!1s0x89b7b7a3b596fd43:0xb9f2db5b9ddc26c1!8m2!3d38.9010963!4d-77.0361543), after all, sits just across Lafayette Square from the White House.